keptn/lifecycle-toolkit/docs-new/docs/core-concepts/usecase-orchestrate.md

    which aggregate [workloads](https://kubernetes.io/docs/concepts/workloads/) that are combined into the released product, regardless of the tools being used.

-## Define evaluations to be performed pre- and post-deployment
+## Define evaluations to be performed pre/post deployment

 An `evaluation` is a KeptnMetric that has a defined target value.
 Evaluations are resources that are defined in a